Every planar graph with the Liouville property is amenable

-If \g is transient, then we can define a flow $i$ out of any vertex $o$ as follows.
+Given a transient graph \g and a vertex $o$, we can define a flow $i=i(o)$ from $o$ as follows.
 For every vertex $v\in V$, let $h(v)$ be the probability $p_v(o)$ that random walk from $v$ will ever reach $o$.
-Thus $h(o)=1$.
-Note that $h$ is harmonic at every $v\neq o$.
-Let $i(\ded{xy}):= h(x)-h(y)$.
-By our discussion in \autoref{secENB}, $i$ is a flow out of $o$, and we call it the \defi{\rw\ flow} out of $o$.
+In particular, $h(o)=1$.
+By construction the potential $h$ is harmonic at every $v\neq o$.
+Let $i= \partial h$.
+By our discussion in \autoref{secENB}, $i$ is a flow from $o$, and we call it the \defi{\rw\ flow} from $o$.